Tips For The Turners Novices Chase 2023

-The Marsh, now called the Turners Novices Chase, is open to horses aged five years and older and is run on the new course over a distance of two and a half miles.
+The Turners Novices’ Chase is open to horses aged five years and older and is run on the new course over a distance of two and a half miles.

 Willie Mullins has a fantastic record in the race having won it four times and last year Samcro became the eldest horse to win it at the age of eight.